enonic/old-xp-doc/doc/developer/site/contributions.rst

 Changing the ``headEnd`` to one of the other possible positions will change where the code you contributed is added in the page's HTML before returning it to the end-user.

+Note: Be sure to return your ``pageContributions`` data in the form of an **array** to make it easier to work with, and make sure any existing contributions are not overwritten.

 There are four positions where contributed content can be inserted in the page:

 * ``headBegin``: After the ``<head>`` opening tag.